fluid-project/infusion-docs/src/documents/tutorial-PreferencesFramework/PrefsFramework.md

 });
 ```

+This prototree is a little bit more complicated than what we used for the auto-pilot preference.
+That prototree needed to do only one thing: bind the model value to the input element.
+For the range input, we still need to bind the model value, but we also need to set the min, max
+and step attributes of the same element.
+For this, a simple key/value pair isn’t enough.

 <div class="infusion-docs-callout">
-Renderer Decorators allow users of the Renderer to attach various things,
+[Renderer Decorators](../RendererDecorators.md) allow users of the Renderer to attach various things,
 such as functions, class names, etc., to the components at render time.
 </div>

-This prototree uses the `attrs` _Renderer Decorator_ to add the min, max and step to the element as attributes.
+This prototree uses the `attrs` _[Renderer Decorator](../RendererDecorators.md)_ to add the min,
+max and step to the element as attributes.

 ### Adding the panel to the editor ###